sky69006/BnBcalendar/replit.md

 - Visual differentiation for staff availability based on Odoo resource calendars.
 - Dynamic time slot generation to include all appointments.
 - Partner selection integration for streamlined appointment booking with Odoo contacts.
+  - Searchable partner dropdown with real-time search from Odoo res.partner model
+  - Auto-fills customer name, email, and phone when existing partner is selected
 - Clickable appointment cards to display detailed information in a sidebar.
 - Reschedule dialog with date/time picker and staff selection.
 - Cancel appointment confirmation dialog (AlertDialog) with destructive action styling and Odoo sync.
 - Multi-service booking: selecting multiple services creates ONE combined appointment (not separate appointments).
 - Click-to-create appointments: works in all view modes (Day, Week, Month) by clicking empty slots/cells.
+- Sales order creation: When appointments are booked, sales orders are automatically created in Odoo with order lines for each selected service.

 ## Technical Implementations
 - Client-side filtering of services based on Odoo resource constraints to prevent booking errors.